Asbertlim/Codes-Collection/README.md

-A collection of my all my codes of simple games or projects.
+A collection of my all my codes of simple games and projects.